The Secret of How to Achieve Goals

 If you follow this method, you will always have a useful and up-to-date reference system.

-Third Step to Goal Achievement - Sort Out Your Computer - Make sure your computer is cleaned up and optimized to make sure it is running safely, and as quickly
+Make sure your computer is cleaned up and optimized to make sure it is running safely and quickly.

 Ensure your folders are properly titled and organized so that you can find things efficiently and easily.